atrzaska/noesis_py/README.md

 DEBUG=true # turns on debug logging, default false SCALE=2 # scale of the window by 2, default 1

+# Problems

+This implementation of noesis library is pure python only.
+Loading of the models is currently very slow due to fact that each buffer value needs to be unpacked and converted to noesis classes.

 # Licence